International Programme Advisory Committee

-He is a founding member and Executive Manager of Ettijahat- Independent Culture.
-Abdullah graduated in Theatrical Studies from the High Institute of Dramatic Arts, Damascus, 2004 and completed his Master’s study at Saint Joseph University, Beirut, in the same field in 2015.
+Abdullah is a director and dramaturge, who collaborated with a number of artists from the Arab region.
+Moreover the works he participated in were presented in different international platforms.
+He graduated in Theatrical Studies from the High Institute of Dramatic Arts, Damascus, 2004 and completed his Master’s study at Saint Joseph University, Beirut, in the same field in 2015.
 He is currently a PhD Student at Saint Joseph University, Beirut, Lebanon.

 Dr Wulan Dirgantoro (australia / indonesia)